typewriter-software/metalsmith-typewriter/Readme.md

 - `username`: Your Typewriter username
 - `project`: The Typewriter project you want to pull data from
 - `template`: The template extension you are using (e.g. html or jade)
+- `templatesPath`: The path to your template directory where the plugin will look for files to use for building each page/type

 The plugin looks for valid templates for each page/type based on slug, type name, or project name -- otherwise defaulting to page.jade

 The plugin generates markdown and as such depends on the metalsmith-markdown plugin to generate pages, as well as metalsmith-templates.

+## Todo
+- Use metalsmith layouts, since metalsmith-templates is obsolete
+- Remove dependencies on other metalsmith plugins where possible
+- Cache fetches unless explicitly indicated